Akurganow/use-persisted-state/docs/storage-api.md

 # Storage

-Storage API is similar to the browser.storage but with a few exceptions
+Storage API is similar to the browser.storage but with a few differences

 ## Methods
 For async storage all methods should return `Promise`
 ### get `(keys: string | string[]) => string | Promise<string>`
 Retrieves one or more items from the storage.
 ### set `(items: { [k: string]: string }) => void | Promise<void>`